 Westminster Kingsway College

 Gen joined Westminster Kingsway College to undertake a Level 3 Creative Media Diploma.
-After completing his Level 3, Gen secured a place on our GLA Digital Talent funded NextGen Futures visual effects bootcamp.
-This project was specifically designed to bring high level training to disadvantaged young Londoners through an eight-week intensive training model.
+After completing his Level 3, Gen secured a place on our GLA Digital Talent-funded NextGen Futures visual effects boot camp.
+This project was specifically designed to bring high-level training to disadvantaged young Londoners through an eight-week intensive training model.

-We provide free training opportunities and support packages to help you get a job in the screen industries.
-We do this by providing bespoke flexible programmes that fit around your circumstances and availability.
+We provide free training opportunities and support packages to help you get a job in the screen industry.
+We do this by providing bespoke flexible programmes that fit your circumstances and availability.
 Our aim is to give you the confidence and skills you need to be employable within 3 to 4 weeks, and a guaranteed job interview with an employer who is accredited with the Good Work Standard.
-For those who need that extra support we work with ESF Academies to ensure everyone can benefit from our Academies and sector opportunities.
+For those who need that extra support, we work with ESF Academies to ensure everyone can benefit from our Academies and sector opportunities.
 Training includes:

 You can also access a wide range of personal and ‘soft skills’ training, and individual support to address your barriers to training and employment: